ITALIAN PASSPORT REQUIREMENTS

 Warning About Applying for an Italian Passport

-When you need to renew Italian passport or submit a new application, you should also remember that the consulate needs time to process these documents.
-That is to say, you should allow sufficient time and this is even more important prior to the travel season when availability for appointments are few and far between.
+When you need to renew Italian passport or submit a new application, keep in mind that the consulate needs time to process these documents.
+Please plan accordingly and allow sufficient time to process and receive your passport on time.
+If you are planning a trip, it is highly recommended to submit your application for passport renewal prior to the travel season when availability for appointments are few and far between.

-Similarly, you should never allow your passport to expire and you can submit an application to renew Italian passport up to six months before it experience.
-Besides, most countries will not allow you entry without at least six months of validity on your existing passport.
+It is best not to wait until your passport expires to renew it.
+You can submit an application to renew an Italian passport up to six months before it expires.
+This will prevent you from finding yourself in a difficult situation as some countries will not allow you entry without at least six months of validity on your existing passport.

 Quick Summary - Aside from making an appointment online, you must have dual citizenship to apply for an Italian passport and be fully registered with the registry of Italian nationals living abroad (AIRE).